-There are plenty of factors that impact the quality of your sleep: your overall health, your sleep environment, and your evening wind-down routine just to name a few.
-What many sleepers completely overlook, however, is how your sleep position plays a critical part in how rested (or fatigued) you feel when you wake in the morning.
+There are plenty of factors that impact the quality of your sleep—from your overall health and sleep environment to your evening wind-down routine.
+What many sleepers completely overlook, however, is the critical role your sleep position plays in how rested (or fatigued) you feel when you wake in the morning.

 If you aren’t getting quality sleep on a regular basis it might be time to take a closer look at the underlying cause.
 With so many variables, though, how do you know when it’s time to adjust your sleep position?

 Next time you’re dozing off or waking up, take stock of how you feel — if you struggle with any of these 6 tell-tale symptoms, consider making a few small adjustments.